Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Assembly 4.6 Arrived ready to live on quickly
+Assembly 4.6 Arrived ready to use quickly

-Back Support 4.2 Relaxed-upright; good for TV, less for “desk posture”
+Back Support 4.2 Relaxed-upright; good for TV, less for desk posture

 Cleaning 4.2 Zippered access helped routine maintenance